 How can dome cameras enhance security in enterprise settings?

-AI-enabled dome cameras automate threat detection, integrate with access control, and provide wide coverage—improving response times and reducing manual monitoring burdens.
+AI-enabled dome cameras automate incident detection, integrate with access control, and provide extensive views—improving response times and freeing security personnel to focus on critical incidents.

-What are the compliance requirements for using surveillance cameras in businesses?
+What are the compliance requirements for using security cameras in businesses?

-Compliance varies by industry (HIPAA, PCI-DSS, GDPR).
-Ensure encrypted storage, access controls, clear retention policies, and employee notifications are in place.
+Regulatory obligations vary by industry and region.
+Common requirements include encrypted storage, access controls, clear retention policies, and employee notifications.

 Rish Gupta is CEO and Co-founder of Spot AI, leading the charge in business strategy and the future of video intelligence.
 With extensive experience in AI-powered security and digital transformation, Rish helps organizations unlock the full potential of their video data.